frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 - **for longitudinal studies**

+    Export metrics from the follow-up FIB files using the **[Step T3][Export]**, and rename the exported files (e.g. followup_xxx.nii.gz) so that it won't be confused with the baseline metrics.

-    The FIB file you opened in Step T3 already include voxel-based metrics (check the [Slices] droplist on the top of the 3D window), and you will need to load the baseline or followup metrics from nii.gz file using **[Slices][Insert Other Images]**.
+    Open the FIB file of the baseline study and load NIFTI files from the follow-up study.
+Now in the **[Slices]** droplist on the top of the 3D window will have both the metrics in the baseline and followup study

-    If your FIB file is the baseline study, load NIFTI files exported from the follow-up FIB file.
-If FIB is follow-up, load the baseline.

-    If you want to compare between two follow-up data, you may load both of their nii.gz files for comparison.

 ## 2. Compare Metrics